RasaHQ/rasa/docs/core/debugging.rst

 .. code-block:: bash

-  rasa run core -m models --debug
+  rasa run -m models --debug

 This will print lots of information to help you understand what's going on.